kdgregory/log4j-aws-appenders/docs/jsonlayout.md

 that will increase your logging costs.

 You can find several solutions for writing JSON via Log4J.
-I decided to write my own so that I could tailor its features and also include AWS-only data (right now limited to the EC2 instance ID).
+I decided to write my own so that I could tailor its features and also include AWS-only data (such as the EC2 instance ID).

 ## Usage